The beautiful Waterfalls of South Iceland; Seljalandsfoss, Skógafoss & Gljúfrabúi and many more Waterfalls

 Kvernufoss is located in a small gorge behind the regional Skógar Museum.
 It is possible to walk behind it in the summertime.

 Yet another beautiful waterfall is partly hidden away in another gorge on the south coast.
-It is located on the land of a farmer, so I was reluctant to write about it.
+It is on a farmer's land, so I was reluctant to write about it.

 Íráfoss waterfall South-Iceland

-But now that I see that people have started including it in their south-coast visits, then I will add it to my travel-blog.
+But now that I see that people have started including it in their South Coast visits, I will add it to my travel blog.

-It is called Íráfoss waterfall and can be seen from ring road 1.
+It is called Írárfoss waterfall, named after the river Írá, and can be seen from Ring Road 1.
 A short hike through a mystical gorge takes you close to the waterfall.
-It doesn't look like much from the highway, but once you reach it you will see how distinctive it is.
+It doesn't look like much from the highway, but once you reach it, you will see how distinctive it is.

-When I first visited Íráfoss a couple of years ago nobody but some locals were stopping by it.
-And there were even 2 dead sheep rotting away in the gorge, so I guess that the farmer hadn't visited it for some time either.
+When I first visited Írárfoss a couple of years ago, nobody but some locals stopped by.
+And I even found two dead sheep rotting away in the gorge, so I guess that the farmer hadn't visited it for some time either.

 Regína by Íráfoss waterfall